Expanding Horizons – Fellows Gathering in Zurich

 In Zurich, Fellows will continue this tradition.
 In their three-day meeting they enjoy time for cross-disciplinary thinking and writing about how to bring ideas in learning science to fruition and about how to communicate them with the greatest influence.
 Fellows will:

 - Discuss what success will look like by the end of the Fellowship in 2020

 - Learn how BOLD (Blog on Learning and Development) could be helpful to their project

 - Discuss the big challenges facing their own field

-- Learn about the Science of Learning Center at the EPFL
+- Learn about the Center for Learning Sciences at the EPFL

 These experiences will arm Fellows with the tools and understanding needed to engage with other sectors in their future endeavours and continue their collaboration over the coming months virtually before the next meeting in March 2019 in Baltimore, USA.

 LSX is an interdisciplinary two-year fellowship focused on child development (ages 0-5) designed to break through traditional silos that separate learning scientists from those in journalism, education policy, and entertainment.
 The fellowship is administered by New America, the International Congress of Infant Studies, and the Jacobs Foundation.